 Natural texture in art refers to the surface qualities of a work derived from the materials used.

 It can include the grain of the wood, the smoothness of the stone, the ridges of bark, or any other tactile quality inherent in the medium.
-The natural texture may be enhanced or exaggerated in some cases through carving, grinding, or polishing techniques.
+The natural texture may be enhanced or exaggerated through carving, grinding, or polishing techniques.

 It can also promote a sense of tactility, inviting viewers to reach out and touch the work.
 Natural texture can skillfully add depth and richness to a piece, making it more engaging and visually intriguing.